dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         corresponding named field on `M` as the matched value type or `Object?` if `M` is not a record type with the corresponding field.

-    3. The static type of `p` is a record type with the same shape as `p` and `Object?` for all fields. *If the matched value's type is `dynamic` or some record supertype like `Object`, then the record pattern should match any record with the right shape and then delegate to its field
+    3. The required type of `p` is a record type with the same shape as `p` and `Object?` for all fields. *If the matched value's type is `dynamic` or some record supertype like `Object`, then the record pattern should match any record with the right shape and then delegate to its field